Moleys/moleys.github.io/_posts/2019-04-30-theme-blogster-template-blogspot-premium.md

 file: /assets/uploads/blogster.zip
 demo: 'https://blogster-omtemplates.blogspot.com/'
 ---
-**Blogster Blogger Templat**e is simple blog theme for your needs and it works well with all desktop and mobile devices and has ton of built-in features.Blogster is awesomely polished & beautifully balanced pages make it an ideal template for almost all types of blog.!
+**Blogster Blogger Template** is simple blog theme for your needs and it works well with all desktop and mobile devices and has ton of built-in features.Blogster is awesomely polished & beautifully balanced pages make it an ideal template for almost all types of blog.!
 Following are some of the key features of Blogster Blogger Template.

 # Features